bbangsik13/SASR/README.md

 You may regenerate the MVS results if needed.
 In that case, the `rho` values, except for the fixed `rho_xyz`, may require tuning.
 However, as discussed in the paper, applying our method only to the Gaussian means is a simplified yet highly effective approach, and we found it to be robust during reproduction.

 ## Run
-The main experiments are run using `nohup`, and the logs are saved in the `logs` folder and results saved in the `output` folder.<br>
+The main experiments are run using `nohup`, and the logs are saved in the `logs` folder and results saved in the `output` folder.
 Please modify as needed.

 ```bash
 bash scripts/run_llff.sh